Probing Stochastic Ultralight Dark Matter with Space-based Gravitational-Wave Interferometers: Introduction

 ULDM can also imprint observable signatures in gravitational wave~(GW) interferometers by exerting position-dependent oscillatory force on test masses~\cite{ Arvanitaki:2016fyj, PhysRevLett.121.061102, Grote:2019uvn, Vermeulen:2021epa}.
-Constraints from both ground-based GW detectors like LIGO and Virgo~\cite{LIGOScientific:2016aoc} and spacecraft LISA-Pathfinder~\cite{PhysRevLett.120.061101} have been obtained~\cite{Guo:2019ker,fukusumi2023upper, PhysRevD.107.063015}, and projected sensitivities of space-based GW detectors such as LISA~\cite{amaroseoane2017laser}, Taiji~\cite{Hu:2017mde} and TianQin~\cite{Luo_2016} have also been derived~\cite{PhysRevLett.121.061102,PhysRevD.100.123512,PhysRevD.108.083007}, which shows the remarkable ability of GW detectors on exploring unknown parameter space.
+Constraints from both ground-based GW detectors like LIGO and Virgo~\cite{LIGOScientific:2016aoc} and spacecraft LISA-Pathfinder~\cite{PhysRevLett.120.061101} have been obtained~\cite{Guo:2019ker,fukusumi2023upper, PhysRevD.107.063015}, and projected sensitivities of space-based GW detectors such as LISA~\cite{amaroseoane2017laser}, Taiji~\cite{Hu:2017mde} and TianQin~\cite{Luo_2016} have also been derived~\cite{PhysRevLett.121.061102, PhysRevD.100.123512, PhysRevD.108.083007, PhysRevD.110.023025}, which shows the remarkable ability of GW detectors on exploring unknown regions in parameter space~\footnote{DM can also be probed by GW detectors indirectly through GWs produced by DM-related processes~\cite{10.21468/SciPostPhysCore.3.2.007,PhysRevLett.131.091401,bhattacharya2024continuousgravitationalwavesnew}.
+Here, we focus on the signals imprinted directly by DM on the detectors.}.
 In the future, GW detectors are expected to improve current constraints by several times for dilaton-like scalar fields, and several orders of magnitude more if the vector field couples with the baryon number or baryon minus lepton number.
-In addition, it is worth mentioning that GW detectors will probe a different direction in the space of coupling parameters, complementing the EP tests.
-As the test masses in GW detectors are made of the same material, they are insensitive to the composition-dependent effects.
-As we will see, for the general parametrized dilaton interaction GW detectors will constraint the composition-independent coupling parameter $d^*_g$.
-In contrast, the EP tests are sensitive to the composition-dependent effects and give direct constraints on linear combinations of coupling parameters involving $d^*_g$~\cite{PhysRevLett.120.141101}.
+In addition, GW detectors will probe a different direction in the space of coupling parameters, complementing EP tests.

-In most of previous works, the authors usually treat ULDM field as deterministic and neglect its stochastic property in deriving sensitivity of detectors for simplicity.
-However, it has been pointed out that accounting for the stochastic nature is crucial for interpreting the experiment results and deriving the appropriate constraints~\cite{Centers:2019dyn,PhysRevD.104.055037}.
+In most of previous works, the ULDM field is usually treated as deterministic and its stochastic nature is neglected in deriving the sensitivity of detector for simplicity.
+However, it has been pointed out that accounting for the stochastic nature is crucial for interpreting experiment results and deriving appropriate constraints~\cite{Centers:2019dyn,PhysRevD.104.055037}.